WomenPlusPlus/deploy-impact-22-openedu-c/README.md

 # Project Description
 TODO: project description.

-All the final implementation of the project are written in python.
-The requirements.txt file contains the librarys needed for running our code

 # File Structure
 - [NLP:](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-c/tree/main/NLP) This folder contains 4 python files used for related projects (similarity feature) and finding project that are related to a search-key (search feature).
   - update_database.py: updates the related projects in the database and pre-computes the project-embeddings used for search requests.
 The function update_database() that should be called everytime a projects in the database is modified or added.
   - pre_process_text.py: the function is called from update_database().
 It prepares the text before it can be used from the NLP model.